 What is OCD Therapy Like?

-Once they know the negative reinforcement cycle, kids with obsessive compulsive disorder have the power to break OCD habituation.
-They learn to take control of their OCD instead of OCD being in control.
+Once they understand the negative reinforcement cycle, kids with OCD gain the power to break the pattern of compulsive behaviors.
+They start to take control of their OCD instead of letting OCD control them.

-Developing OCD typically doesn't happen overnight, although it can with sudden onset due to PANS/PANDAS/AE, so most of the time, it will take many weeks and months to get intrusive thoughts and compulsive behaviors to a more manageable level or to even within a normal range.
+OCD doesn’t typically develop overnight, although it can suddenly appear in cases like PANS/PANDAS/AE.
+Most of the time, it takes several weeks or even months to get intrusive thoughts and compulsive behaviors to a more manageable level or back within a normal range.

 What is the Best Treatment for OCD in Children and Teens?

-Unlike talk therapy, which over-focuses on feelings, ERP teaches one to reign in those runaway thoughts.
-I can’t tell you how many kids (and adults) with severe OCD have found the most value in ERP in helping them break free from intrusive thinking and not connect to feelings first.
+Unlike traditional talk therapy, which often focuses on emotions, ERP teaches clients how to manage those overwhelming thoughts.
+Many kids (and adults) with severe OCD have found ERP invaluable for breaking free from intrusive thinking and learning not to connect to their feelings first.

 Response Prevention Therapy for Obsessive Compulsive Disorder